Music47ell/ahmetalmaz-api/README.md

 * **CodeStats**: Coding activity
 * **Trakt.tv**: Watched movies & shows
 * **ListenBrainz**: Music listening history

-The APIs are modular and optimized for **edge runtimes** like Cloudflare Workers.

 ---

 ## Table of Contents